-When a new international patient visiting Costa Rica sits in a dental chair for the first time, they are often in for a surprise.
+When a new international patient visiting Costa Rica sits in a dental chair for the first time, they are often impressed with the advanced dental technology.
 The video being broadcast on the overhead television screen is being taken by an intraoral camera from inside their own mouth.

 Traditionally, dental visits start with the analysis of a patient’s teeth and oral structure.
 In many dental clinics, this is done visually.
 However, visual inspection is far from perfect, as many small details could escape the dentist’s eyes.

 In Costa Rica today, many dentists and dental clinics serving international patients are equipped with intraoral cameras.
 Intraoral cameras are small, handheld cameras with their own light source, that can be used at virtually any angle inside the mouth.

 Intraoral cameras take highly detailed images that offer a detailed view of dental problems.
 They can see cracks, cavities, misalignments, bacterial plaque, and other dental issues.
 Not only does the dentist have a super high-resolution view, the patient can see what the dentist is seeing!